tsujamin/srs-hhvm-notebook/notes.md

 This is may not be an exhaustive list of the functions involved; it simply lists those that were identified and modified in the process of disabling reference counting.
 There exists other sections of the JIT where reference counting is performed (through the direct manipulation of the data at an objects `FAST_REFCOUNT_OFFSET`) and these can be in [this branch comparison][norefcount-master-compare].

 Some pairs of reference counting operations can be [ommited][refcount-opts.cpp] by the JIT if proven to not affect the overall reachability of objects.

+###PHP Semantics and Reference Counting:
+The PHP language mandates pass-by-value semantics which naivly implemented incurs a relivitly large perfomance penalty.
+In order to optimise this requirement (particualy in the case of arrays) PHP engines implement copy-on-write arrays.
+That is if the variable is assigned the value of an array, that array will only be copied in memory at the time a write is made to it.
+This requires knowledge of the number of references to an object (exact reference counting) and as such causes issues when reference counting is removed from the system.

+The behaviour of [array-data.cpp][array-data.cpp] depends higly on the result of the function `bool hasMultipleRefs() const` (as defined in [countable.h][countable.h]) which, in an environment without exact reference counting, will not return a realistic value.
+If the function always returns `true` arrays will likely be needlessly copied on mutation  resulting in a performance penalty.
+If it always returns `false` then arrays which should exist seperatly may still resolve to the same object.
+The actual behaviour in these circumstances remains untested and as such these comments may not reflect reality.

+While not throughly investigated it appears strings ([string-data.h][string-data.h]) perform similar optimisations when mutated.

 ##Memory Management
 Memory management within HHVM is split into several different varieties.